All PV systems must meet requirements listed herein and Public Resource Code Section 25782 to qualify for the PSI:

 For information about PWP’s rules and regulations for electrical design and installation, please read about Regulation 21.
 For installations larger than 10 kW AC, rules and regulations governing Regulation 23 (Distributed Generation Interconnection Requirements) may apply.

 All installations are required to obtain the appropriate building permits from Department of Planning and Development located at 175 N. Garfield Ave, Pasadena CA 91101.
 For more information, please call at 626-744-6646 or visit the Permit Center.

-The Utility AC Manual Disconnect shall be readily accessible to the Utility at all times and located immediately adjacent to the Customer Service Equipment that functions as the Point of Connection of the solar system.
+The Utility AC Manual Disconnect Switch shall be readily accessible to the Utility at all times and located immediately adjacent to the Customer Service Equipment that functions as the Point of Connection to the electric utility.

-The purpose of the Utility AC Manual Disconnect is to provide a separation point between PV systems and the Utility Electric Distribution System.
-The Utility AC Manual Disconnect shall be used to isolate PV systems during operational conditions in order to safeguard Utility personnel.
+The purpose of the Utility AC Manual Disconnect Switch is to provide a separation point between the solar system and the Utility Electric Distribution System.
+The Utility AC Manual Disconnect Switch shall be used to isolate the PV system ONLY during operational conditions in order to safeguard utility personnel.

-The Utility AC Manual Disconnect should be installed upstream of the solar system and it must be able to electrically disconnect the entire solar system including the performance meter.
-AC Manual Disconnect must be permanently marked to identify it as a Utility AC Manual Disconnect.
+The Utility AC Manual Disconnect Switch should be installed upstream of the solar system and it must be able to electrically disconnect the entire solar system including the performance meter.
+AC Manual Disconnect Switch must be permanently marked to identify it as a Utility AC Manual Disconnect Switch.